GfSE/SAF-Cameo-Profile/README.md

 This plugin is for users of SAF wanting to create system models with SAF.

-The SAF Plugin is installed using the Resource/Plugin Manager which can be accessed via the help menu in Cameo.
+The SAF Plugin is installed using the Resource/Plugin Manager which can be accessed via the help menu in the modeling tool.

 # 3DS Cameo Systems Modeler Resources for SAF developers
 The following files are provided for those who want to extend the SAF.